-The new features coming in macOS Monterey later in 2021 sound great, but will your Mac be able to take advantage of them?
+The new features in macOS Monterey sound great, but will your Mac be able to take advantage of them?

-If you look at the list of innovations in the upcoming Mac operating system, you can see that for some an Intel Mac is not enough.
+If you look at the list of innovations in the Mac operating system that launched on Monday 25 October 2021, you can see that for some an Intel Mac is not enough.

 It's no surprise therefore, that many of the new features in macOS Monterey are only available for Macs with Apple Silicon.
 It is a similar situation with iOS 15 offering some features that are limited to iPhones and iPads with an A12 chip or later, as we discuss here: Many iOS 15 features only work on newer iPhones.

 FaceTime Portrait Mode

 This new feature will automatically blur the background for FaceTime calls.
 It will only be available on the M1 Mac.

 It will be disappointing that this feature, which has been popularly requested, is not available on all Macs.
 It seems that the feature uses the Neural Engine to blur the background.

 However, we were disappointed with the feature when it arrived on iPhones in iOS 15.
 It just doesn't blur the background enough.
 Read: How to blur the background in FaceTime calls.